The Autumn Budget 2025 followed a week of speculation, including leaked OBR forecasts pointing to weaker productivity and limited fiscal headroom.

 What businesses should do now:

-While today’s Autumn Budget touched on several key areas for UK businesses, there were also some notable gaps.
+While the Autumn Budget touched on several key areas for UK businesses, there were also some notable gaps.
 There were no updates on SME energy efficiency support, no progress on grid connection reform, no new incentives for low carbon heat and no changes to corporate sustainability reporting.
 These omissions matter because they shape the long-term landscape for investment, net zero planning and operational costs.

 Gaps like these can delay investment decisions or make long-term planning harder, but they also highlight the importance of building strategies that focus on efficiency, resilience and smarter energy use, so your business is prepared even when government policy is uncertain.

-Ready to understand what the Autumn Budget means for your organisation?
+Ready to understand what the Autumn Budget means for your business?
 We’re here to help you cut costs, reduce carbon and plan with confidence.
 Speak to our team today and take the next step towards a credible, actionable and future-proof energy strategy.